|

 Lens 2026 Perspective Gallery Evanston, IL |

-Perspective Gallery, Evanston, IL, is excited to announce the call for entry for LENS 2026, our 16th annual juried international exhibition of fine art photography.
+Perspective Gallery is pleased to announce LENS 2026, our 16th annual juried international exhibition of fine art photography.
 Photographers are invited to submit work for possible inclusion in the exhibition.
 All subject matter and photographic processes, except AI, are welcome.
-This year’s exhibit will be juried by Ann M. Jastrab, the Executive Director at the Center for Photographic Art (CPA) in Carmel, California.
+Ann M. Jastrab is LENS 2026’s juror.
+Jastrab is the Executive Director at the Center for Photographic Art (CPA) in Carmel, California.
 CPA strives to advance photography through education, exhibition and publication.
 Before CPA, Ann worked as the gallery director at RayKo Photo Center and the gallery manager at Scott Nichols Gallery, both in San Francisco, California.
-Besides being a curator and an educator, Ann is a writer and editor, and a fine art photographer. |
+Besides being a curator and an educator, Ann is a writer and editor, and a fine art photographer who still carries around a wooden view camera…and a metal one too.
+Photographers are invited to submit up to five (5) JPEG) photographic images which have been created within the past five years.
+International artists are welcome to submit work. |

 |